 1:30 p.m.
 See a show in the Hennage Auditorium at the Art Museums

 See a performance featuring the people who bring history to life on the Hennage Auditorium stage every day at 1:30 p.m.
 Check the events calendar to find out what’s showing during your visit.

 2:15 p.m.
 Explore the Exhibitions

 Discover more of the Art Museums of Colonial Williamsburg collection on view than ever, from colorful and whimsical folk art made by amateur artisans in the Abby Aldrich Rockefeller Folk Art Museum to objects that are useful as well as beautiful in the DeWitt Wallace Decorative Arts Museum.
 Plus, find tradespeople in their temporary workshops in the galleries!

-Travel time: Shuttle from the Museum stop to the Capitol stop, or take about 13 minutes walking
+Travel time: Bus from the Museum stop to the Capitol stop, or take about 13 minutes walking

 3:30 p.m.
 Tour the Capitol

-Hop off the shuttle and into the founding principles of our government.
+Hop off the bus and into the founding principles of our government.
 Take a guided tour of the Capitol and learn about your rights and responsibilities as citizens of a new republic.
 Small groups are admitted every 15 minutes to maintain safe physical distance.
+Tours every 15 minutes.

 Travel time: 1-3 minutes walking

 4:00 p.m.
 Visit the Public Armoury or Hear from More Voices